serenity-is/docs/serene_tour/theming.md

 This is done in memory so no page reload is required.

-Also a cookie, *"ThemePreference"*" with the content *"light"* is added to your browser.
+Also cookie, *"ThemePreference"*" with the content *"light"* is added to your browser.
 So next time you launch Serene, it will remember your preference and start with a light theme.

 These theme files are located under "Content/site/" of the Serene.Web project.
 If you look there you can see files with names: